jennyreddish/seshat/docs/source/admin/setup/spatialdb.rst

    This will create a new file with the name "cliopatria_seshat_processed.geojson".
    Note: You can preview the file in the Jupyter notebook found in the `notebooks` directory.
 Instructions on how to run the notebook are found in the `README.md` file in the same directory.
 5. Go back to the Seshat repo on the machine the website code is running from (if you are running it on a remote server, upload the processed GeoJSON).
-With your Seshat Python environment activated, you can populate ``core_videoshapefile`` table using the following command:
+With your Seshat Python environment activated, you can populate ``core_cliopatria`` table using the following command:

    .. code-block:: bash

-      $ python manage.py populate_videodata /path/to/cliopatria_seshat_processed.geojson
+      $ python manage.py populate_cliopatria /path/to/cliopatria_seshat_processed.geojson

 GADM